DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Utility/load_recipe.rst

 Load Recipe Node
 =======================

-This node allows user to load recipe automatically.
+This node allows you to load recipe automatically.
 For more information about the recipe, refer to recipe section.
 This node contains a table of recipe names.
 Users can add/remove recipe names in the table, when the node is run, it loads the recipe with the input index.